Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 Our analysis also revealed qualitatively similar effects of relative backward predictability and conditional PMI across all error categories, although the two measures did not emerge as significant predictors of word choice for phonologically-related, mixed, and morphosyntactic errors.
-In the case of semantic substitutions, both measures of future context predictability emerged as stronger contextual predictors of word choice than forward predictability.
+In the case of semantic substitutions, both measures of future context predictability emerged as significant predictors of word choice with larger effect sizes than forward predictability, albeit operating in the opposite direction — inhibiting rather than facilitating error production.
 Unlike Study~1, we find that the substitution model with conditional PMI outperforms the model with relative backward predictability.
 Furthermore, including both predictors in the model did not yield improvements in the model's explanatory power, which suggests that the contribution of relative backward predictability was redundant once conditional PMI was accounted for in the model.
 A potential explanation for this difference in the explanatory power of the two predictors is that lexical planning is more likely to recruit the richer contextual representation captured by conditional PMI, which captures how informative the future context is about the present word under the constraints of the observed past context.
 Consequently, adding relative backward predictability---which ignores the specific past context in which both the future context and the current word are planned---may not contribute additional explanatory value for lexical planning once the more contextualized conditional PMI is taken into account.